dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

 * Locking up a bicycle: SOLVED (Roman Era, 500 BC – 300 AD)

-* Turning lights on and off: SOLVED
+* Turning lights on and off: SOLVED (1884 or 1917)

-* Adjusting the temperature: SOLVED
+* Adjusting the temperature: SOLVED (1620 or 1830)

 .. note::